• Art magazine

 What is the Japandi style?

-The Japandi style is basically a successful fusion of Scandinavian and Japanese design .
-This exciting east-west design movement combines tasteful Japanese elements and the philosophical Wabi-Sabi interference with the Scandinavian comfort and cosiness, also known as hygge .
+The Japandi style is essentially a successful fusion of Scandinavian and Japanese design .
+This exciting East-West design movement combines tasteful Japanese elements and the philosophical of wabi-sabi with Scandinavian comfort and coziness, also known as hygge .

 Both aesthetics rely on simplicity, natural materials, comfort and sustainability .

-Japandi as an interior design philosophy is a fusion of the minimalist aesthetics of Japan and the cozy comfort of Scandinavia , which relies on clear lines, natural materials and a soothing color palette.
+Japandi, as an interior design philosophy , is a fusion of the minimalist aesthetics of Japan and the cozy comfort of Scandinavia , focusing on clean lines, natural materials, and a calming color palette.
 It combines the best of both worlds.

 accessories such as carpets also play a crucial role in this style .
 They not only give the room warmth and texture, but also round off the entire aesthetics.